chadxz/personal-website/src/drafts/2021-04-04-node-js-apis.md

 # My Node.js API Best Practices in 2021

-I've been writing Rest APIs in Node.js, Ruby, and PHP for years.
+I've been writing Rest APIs in Node.js, Ruby, and PHP for nearly 8 years.
 Over time, I've experimented with different frameworks, tools, and practices, all with the goal to simplify both the development and consumption of these services.
 At work, we're largely beginning to settle on Node.js across the company, so in this article I want to share what I feel are the best tools to build Node.js APIs in 2021.

 I say "in 2021" because the concept of a "best practice" is a constantly moving target.
 As we build we learn, but the ecosystem is also shifting under our feet.